anaconda/conda-anaconda-tos/README.md

 ### Why do I need this plugin?

-This plugin is required to access commercial repositories that have Terms of Service requirements.
-Without it, you won't be able to install packages from these repositories, as conda will block access until the ToS is accepted.
+This plugin is a helpful tool for managing Terms of Service requirements for commercial repositories.
+It provides a streamlined way to be informed about and manage ToS acceptance for channels, but is not strictly required for accessing these repositories.

 ### Where are the acceptance records stored?